Department of Art and Archaeology

 Historical patterns of development in Western European architecture between 300 and 1300: Early Christian through Gothic, with emphasis on Romanesque and Gothic innovations.
 Two lectures, one preceptorial.
 Staff

-ART 318 Medieval Manuscript Illumination Not offered this year LA
+ART 318 Medieval Manuscript Illumination (also HUM 318) Not offered this year LA

 A technical and historical introduction to manuscript illumination from the invention of the codex to the advent of the printed book.
 Topics include the history of script and ornament, genres of illuminated manuscripts, the varying relations between text and image, owners of books, circumstances of production.
 Extensive work with Princeton's manuscript collections.
 Two 90-minute classes.
 Offered in alternate years.
 Staff